Investing in Pattaya real estate

 Initially, as a foreign investor, you undoubtedly know that you would be well advised to consider the macro-factors such as the state of the economy, the political situation, and local taxation of any country you were considering buying condo investments in.
 In Thailand’s case, the economy registered a 5.8% GDP growth in Q4 2009, because of the rapid recovery of exports to Asian markets.
 Domestic tensions continue, but the impact has been on foreign, not local demand, which remains strong despite the recent political problems; even so, evidence shows that long-term foreign investors have traditionally disregarded numerous coups and other political problems that Thailand has experienced in the past as comparatively speaking, Thai property represents one of the best bargains in SE Asia due to its relatively low cost, variety and high quality.
 The Thai government has just rescinded its tax incentives, but this again is deemed to have limited impact on demand.

-In short, Pattaya makes an ideal investment venue, where, because of the constant demand for condos, both the off-plan and buy-to-let investor can expect to reap substantial ROIs for the indefinite future.
+In short, Pattaya makes an ideal real estate investment opportunity, a venue where, because of the constant demand for condos, both the off-plan and buy-to-let investor can expect to reap substantial ROIs for the indefinite future, even with guaranteed returns of up to 10%.